 Physical Format: Black-and-white photograph

 Local Identifier: Photographic Print Collection.
-Photographic Prints.
+Photographic Prints (Oversize).
 Buildings and Spaces.
 Specific Campus Buildings and Spaces.
-Halenbeck Hall.
-Exterior
+Eastman Hall

 Physical Format: Black-and-white photograph